Thinking of making a paella this weekend?

 At least, that’s what a lot of Spanish people would say.

-I personally, your humble host, am a huge fan of chorizo.
+I personally, your humble host and favorite Spain blogger, am a huge fan of chorizo.
 Just check out the name of this blog.

 Is there anything you can’t improve by adding some spicy red sausage?

 It was practically a Gibraltar-scale diplomatic crisis between Spain and the UK for a week or two there.

 (And in these times of uncertainty, with all the Catalan Independence struggles, we’ve gotta take what we can get as far as Spanish unity goes.)

 Like so many gut reactions based on supposed cultural norms, the Spanish rejection of chorizo in paella is (dare I say it?) complete bullshit.

 El Comidista, a newspaper columnist in El País with an almost cult-like following, called BS the week after the scandal broke: paella with chorizo has a long history.
 Your Spanish grandma probably ate it – and was happy to.